Unemployment Rate at 50 Year Low: Why it Matters

 Let’s hope that happens.
 In the meantime, we’ll continue to enjoy our good economic news, while keeping an eye on the underlying data for signs of the need for strategy changes.

-If you have questions about your retirement plan, fill out the form below or give us a call at 913-393-1000.
+If you have questions about your retirement plan, schedule a complimentary consultation below or give us a call at 913-393-1000.
 We’re always happy to discuss your goals for retirement.

 Investment advisory services offered through Barber Financial Group, Inc., an SEC Registered Investment Adviser.